Skip to main content

 Unsuccessful asylum claims

 Section 95 support will be withdrawn if a person receives a negative decision on their asylum claim.
-They will have 21 days until their asylum support is withdrawn.
+They will be given notice that they have 21 days until their asylum support is terminated, and will receive a “Notice to Quit” at least 7 days before they are due to be evicted.

 When a person’s asylum claim is rejected they will have 10 working days in which to lodge an appeal.
 Asylum support should be reinstated by the Home Office once an appeal is lodged.